-HR2 (Hill Ridware 2) Site area (Ha) 1.1

-Approximate dwelling yield 33

-The site is currently an agricultural field located to the east of village and is bounded by residential development on two side Within the site is an area of protected trees.
+HR2: Land at School Lane, Hill Ridware 2) Site area (Ha) 1.1 Approximate dwelling yield 33 The site is currently an agricultural field located to the east of the village and is bounded by residential development on two sides.
+Within the site is an area of protected trees.
+Within the site is an area of protected trees.
+HX2 evelopment considerations: Potential ecological impacts should be considered due to the greenfield nature of the site.
+The site is boundary will need to be considered and accommodated within the design of any proposals.

-/ development considerations: